jpsank/finalproject/README.md

 Take `bears_cytb.nex` and `bears_morphology.nex` from Exercise 9.
 Take Cytochrome B sequence from Ailuropoda melanoleuca in `bears_cytb.nex`, search BLAST for matching nucleotide sequences

+Clone GATC repository, follow installation instructions.
+Despite attempting to build C extension with Python versions 3.7, 3.9, and Anaconda on both MacOS and Farnam Cluster, ran into tenacious errors with deprecated CPython bindings.
+Extrapolated from required Python package versions (matplotlib==1.5.1) that GATC was designed using Python version 3.4, which has reached end-of-life; thus, software is unusable.
+- Make issue on repo

+Clone garli repository, follow installation instructions.
+Install beagle-lib and Nexus Class Library (NCL) dependencies,

 The tools I used were...
 See analysis files at (links to analysis files).

 ## Results